blurrycontour/zuul-gerrit/doc/source/reference/glossary.rst

       streams and results in the status API and Web dashboard.
 The context for a build comes not only from its job definition, but also from the pipeline into which it is scheduled.

+   build server

+      A centralized, stable and reliable environment for building distributed development projects.

    buildset